joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 The manual overrides to this route added another forty minutes to the ride, along parks and canals, some of it through the rain.
 I had no real complaints at all!

-Approaching the city center, the completeness of Amsterdam's famous cycling infrastructure showed its deserved fame.
+Approaching the city center, the completeness of Amsterdam's celbrated cycling infrastructure showed its deserved fame.
 Roundabouts, dedicated crossings, space on every sidewalk, terrific.

 ### The "It" Bike